 The PPBF manages and maintains compassionate housing right next to Southampton Hospital called Aggie’s Burrow, Isaac's Pad and Frankie's Den.
 These cosy, private and well-equipped flats are a lifeline for local families if a premature baby or critically ill child requires off-island treatment.

 Our Buy-A-Night campaign, invites the community to safeguard the future of these vital flats, by purchasing and personalising a night of their choice.
 But, this isn’t the only way to help us maintain each ‘home from home’ and keep families together.

 You can also Host a Night to secure many more nights, for families going through difficult and uncertain times.

-Whether you’re planning an event especially for the PPBF, or you’ll be fundraising during an event that has already been organised, every night counts.
+Whether you’re planning an event especially for the PPBF, or you’ll be donating a percentage of proceeds during an event that has already been organised, every night counts.

 Below are just a few ideas to help with fundraising: